turingschool/front-end-curriculum/lessons/promises.md

 })
 .then(response => response.json())
 .then(updatedFlightsData => {
-  renderNewFlights(updatedFlightsData);
+  renderDetailsForFlights(updatedFlightsData);
 })
 .catch(error => {
   renderErrorMessage(error.message);
 });
 ```

 While we wait for the server to return our response, the rest of our application can continue executing other code in the meantime.
 Once the response object is available, we first convert the body to a JSON data structure with `response.json()`, which returns *another* promise.
 (Converting the data to a particular type can take significant time, which is why we have this additional promise step before we can begin working with our data.)
-Once the data is prepped and ready, we can then render it to the DOM with our imaginary `renderNewFlights()` function.
+Once the data is prepped and ready, we can then render it to the DOM with our imaginary `renderDetailsForFlights()` function.
 If for any reason, the request failed, the `.catch()` block will be fired and we will render an error message to the DOM to notify users that something has gone wrong.

+## Why Use Promises?

+Promises allow you to multi-task a bit in JavaScript.
+They provide a cleaner and more standardized method of dealing with tasks that need to happen in sequence.
+(For example, we couldn't have possibly called `renderDetailsForFlights()` until we actually received the flight data from `getTonsOfFlights()`).
+With Promises, we have more control over what happens with the outcomes of our async processes.

-## An Alternative to Callbacks
+### An Alternative to Callbacks

 A Promise is essentially an IOU that says "Ok, I'm going to get you the information you requested, just give me a second.
 In the meantime, go do whatever else you need to do, and I'll let you know when I'm ready."
 This is almost similar to event listeners that you may have written in the past.
 Take a click handler for example: